budavariam/budavariam.github.io/content/posts/2022-03-14-css-battle-showcase.md

   - For directional items 1 repeats for all, 2 stands for (y,x) axis from top to bottom, left to right
 - `padding` can be used for size instead of: `width`/`height`
 - `margin`/`inset` can be used for positioning instead of: `top`/`right`/`bottom`/`left`
-- You can omit units, it will be `px`
+- You can omit units in css, the default is `px`
-- You can omit quotes
+- You can omit quotes in HTML
-- You can omit values, mostly it will be what the property name is.
+- You can omit values of HTML boolean properties, if the name is present it's true
 - You can omit the last `;` from CSS rules
 - You don't always have to use closing tags in HTML
 - You don't need to write `class`-es: